Flexible Hex Editor

 Shift Indicator

-While FlexHex is in Insert mode, deleting or adding data will cause the remaining stream to shift up or down.
-This action could potentially corrupt a logical or physical drive, especially considering that numerous binary files comprise position-dependent data fields.
-To mitigate this risk, this indicator is provided to serve as a warning when any section of the original stream relocates due to an editing action.
+While FlexHex is in Insert mode, deleting or adding data causes the remaining stream to shift up or down.
+This action could potentially corrupt a logical or physical drive, as many binary files contain position-dependent data fields.
+To mitigate this risk, the Shift Indicator serves as a warning whenever any section of the original stream relocates due to an editing action.

 Sparse Indicator